FlipEnergy/redesigned-garbanzo/README.md

 To avoid downloading tools, I just use docker images of them.
 Easier to upgrade and maintain.
 Local dev will also be using docker and docker-compose.
 We'll be runninng [Helmsman](https://github.com/Praqma/helmsman) thru docker for deployments.

 ### Helm3
-Even though Helm is used directly, it's necessary to use the Helm secrets plugin.
+Even though Helm is not used directly, it's necessary to use the Helm secrets plugin.
 How to install helm3: https://helm.sh/docs/intro/install/

 ### [Helm secrets plugin](https://github.com/jkroepke/helm-secrets)